Here’s my recipe for a family favourite, Cottage Pie. Mince covered in a rich gravy, warm comfort food for all to enjoy!

 - 1 good pinch salt & ground black pepper

-- 100 grams cheddar grated (optional - or Violife cheese)
+- 100 grams cheddar grated, optional (or Violife vegan cheese)

 - fresh chives finely chopped (optional)